glasnt/emojificate/README.md

 TL;DR: Take a string, split it into token, and if a token is emoji, process it into a nice format.

-Using [uniseq's](http://uniseg-python.readthedocs.io/en/latest/graphemecluster.html#uniseg.graphemecluster.grapheme_clusters) implementation of the [Unicode Text Segmentation](http://www.unicode.org/reports/tr29/tr29-21.html) standard, we can split a string into separate tokens.
+Splitting the string is a problem, because at the moment it **does not handle Zero Width Joining sequences**.
+However, native Python string tokenization does work for the most part.

-Leveraging the native [unicodedata](https://docs.python.org/3/library/unicodedata.html) we can:
+Given a list of tokens, we can leverage the native [unicodedata](https://docs.python.org/3/library/unicodedata.html) to:

  * see if a token is a unicode Symbol (an emoji)
  * get the codepoint for the emoji, and